MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a VPC Service Controls perimeter containing both projects and Cloud Storage as a restricted API.
 Add the Development Team users to the perimeter's Access Level.

 **Memorize:** `D) Create a VPC Service Controls perimeter containing both projects and Cloud Storage as a restricted API.
 Add the Development Team users to the perimeter's Access Level.`

-**Quick reason:** Create a VPC Service Controls perimeter containing both projects and Cloud Storage as a restricted API.
-Add the Development Team users to the perimeter's Access Level.

 <details>
 <summary>Full explanation</summary>